top of page

 Since the brand was more interested In streetstyle I designed each garment and its fit to be oversized

-The Graphic to the Right is My own.
+The Graphic to the Right was not used but is my favorite.

 T-Shirts